 Sometimes hip replacement is necessary after incurring a fracture of the hip, or due to arthritis.
 Thousands of hip replacement surgeries occur annually.
 There have been instances where defective prosthetics were used in the procedures.
 Liability exists for manufacturers of faulty medical devices, as in the case of Stryker.

-North Carolina victims of defective hip replacement products or other faulty medical devices are encouraged to contact Rhine Law Firm, P.C.
+Wilmington victims of defective hip replacement products or other faulty medical devices are encouraged to contact Rhine Law Firm, P.C.
 We will strive on your behalf for a settlement that is fair.

 Prosthetics (Artificial Limbs)

 Hip prosthetics are composed of metal and plastic.
 A “cemented” prosthesis is attached to healthy bone using surgical cement.
 An “uncemented” prosthesis has small holes on its surface, which allow the bone to grow within and more naturally attach by what is known as biologic fixation.
 Either way, the artificial joint consists of a metal or ceramic ball and socket.
 These parts are then connected to the thigh bone and the pelvis.
 Both types have had fairly similar levels of success, but typically cemented joints are used among older, less active patients.
 The uncemented surgeries are recommended more for younger people, and have a longer recovery time.

 Posterior hip replacement is an open surgery requiring an initial six-to-twelve inch incision near the buttocks.
 Patients are given general anesthesia or spine-based anesthesia.
 The steps are as follows: